 How to choose the best cheap Bluetooth speakers for you

 The best cheap Bluetooth speaker is a balance between price, sound quality, size and features.
-While none of these speakers cost very much, you will see a wide variability in sound quality among the ones that cost closer to $40 than the ones that are less than $20.
+While none of these speakers cost very much, you will see a wide variability in sound quality among the ones that have an MRSP of more $50 than the the ones priced lower.
 If you can afford to spend a few more dollars, you will be rewarded with better vocals and bass, and generally, better battery life.

 If you know you’ll want to take the speaker with you on hikes and to the pool, opt for one that is light, offers waterproofing and ideally gets loud enough to be heard over environmental noise.
 You should also pay attention to the wireless range — some of these will stay connected 100 feet from your audio source, while others are only good at 33 feet.
 While most of these cheap Bluetooth speakers include a microphone for use as a speakerphone, the quality may not be any better than what your phone can produce.